 When I was in high school, my dad got a job offer and our family moved from Wisconsin to the Chicagoland area.
 Back then, I was oblivious to the reasons why our house didn’t sell.
-But today, as an active real estate agent, I’m acutely aware of how hard it must have been to keep the house in some semblance of order and coordinate showings with three teenagers, a middle-schooler, and a toddler and two adults who worked full-time living in it.
+But today, as an active real estate agent, I’m acutely aware of how hard it must have been to keep the house in some semblance of order and coordinate showings with five kids and two adults who worked full-time living in it.

 Buyers are impulsive and impatient.
 When they find a listing they’re interested in seeing, they’re on the phone with their agents requesting an immediate showing.
 The easier you make it for agents to schedule showings, the more buyers who will see it, and the greater your chances of getting an offer quickly and for the most money.

 Go & Shows, as they’re known in the industry, are the most flexible of all showing statuses.
 This means showing requests require no advanced notice and are immediately confirmed.
 But, this Go & Show status is rarely assigned unless the property is vacant.